Brendon75/brendon75.github.io/README.md

     <div class="container">
         <h1>More About Campus Parking</h1>

-        <p>Aside from the difficulty of finding parking, another problem arises from the lack of reserved spaces for emergency needs.
-Many students and faculty have expressed concerns about not being able to park close to their classes or offices.</p>
+        <p>Aside from difficulty in finding parking, another concern is the lack of emergency spaces for faculty and students who need immediate access to buildings.</p>

-        <p>Potential solutions include increasing the number of parking spaces, implementing a real-time tracking system, or encouraging alternative transportation methods such as carpooling and biking.</p>
+        <p>Possible solutions include increasing the number of parking spaces, implementing real-time parking tracking, or encouraging alternative transportation.</p>

         <!-- Link Back to Main Page -->
         <a href="index.html" class="nav-link">Back to Main Page</a>